Why building an antifragile mindset beats resilience alone

 The biggest mistake people make with developing antifragility is confusing it with recklessness.
 You don’t build antifragility by taking on massive stress all at once.
 You build it through intentional, well-dosed exposure to manageable difficulty that pushes you to the edge of your current capacity without breaking you.

-Small, scheduled stressors
+Small, scheduled antifragile habits

 These are intentional challenges you add to your practice environment.
 Examples: having a difficult conversation you’ve been avoiding, publicly sharing work before it feels perfect, taking on a project slightly beyond your current skill level, or setting a deadline earlier than necessary to create productive pressure.